syncfusion-content/blazor-docs/blazor/diagram/swimlane/lane/lane.md

 # Lane in Blazor Diagram Component

-A [Lane](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Lane.html) is a functional unit or a responsible department of a business process that helps to map a process within the functional unit or in between other functional units.
+A [Lane](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Lane.html) is a functional unit or a responsible department of a business process that helps to map a process within the functional unit or between other functional units.

-The number of lanes can be added to swimlane and rendered in the diagram.
-The lanes are automatically stacked inside swimlane based on the order they are added.
+The number of lanes can be added to a swimlane and rendered in the diagram.
+The lanes are automatically stacked inside the swimlane based on the order they are added.

 ## Create an empty lane

-* You can create the [Lane](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Lane.html) and add it to the [Lanes](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Swimlane.html#Syncfusion_Blazor_Diagram_Swimlane_Lanes) collection of the Swimlane.
+* You can create a [Lane](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Lane.html) and add it to the [Lanes](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Swimlane.html#Syncfusion_Blazor_Diagram_Swimlane_Lanes) collection of the Swimlane.

->Note: For the Horizontal Swimlane, you must set the [Height](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SwimlaneChild.html#Syncfusion_Blazor_Diagram_SwimlaneChild_Height) of the Lane.
-For the Vertical Swimlane, you must set [Width](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SwimlaneChild.html#Syncfusion_Blazor_Diagram_SwimlaneChild_Width) of the Lane.
+> Note: For a Horizontal Swimlane, you must set the [Height](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SwimlaneChild.html#Syncfusion_Blazor_Diagram_SwimlaneChild_Height) of the Lane.
+For a Vertical Swimlane, you must set the [Width](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SwimlaneChild.html#Syncfusion_Blazor_Diagram_SwimlaneChild_Width) of the Lane.

 The following code example explains how to define a swimlane with lane.